Amankutlaira/Amankutlaira/README.md

 ### 🚀 Expertise

 - **Frontend Development:** Crafting pixel-perfect, user-centric interfaces using HTML, CSS, and JavaScript.
-Proficient in modern frameworks like React.js and Vue.js.
+Proficient in modern frameworks like React.js.

-- **Backend Development:** Building robust server-side applications with Node.js, Express.js, and databases like MongoDB and PostgreSQL.
+- **Backend Development:** Building robust server-side applications with Node.js, Express.js, and databases like MongoDB and SQL.

 - **Full-Stack Proficiency:** Comfortable working on both frontend and backend, enabling me to create end-to-end solutions.